 The FSSAI has launched a powerful new tool for food businesses, the Food Regulatory Portal.
-The portal is a single platform for food businesses that caters to both domestic operations and food imports.
+The portal is a single platform for food businesses that cater to both domestic operations and food imports.
 Amitabh Kant, CEO, NITI Aayog, who launched the Food Regulatory Portal, stated that the portal is an effort by the FSSAI towards ensuring consistency and transparency in enforcement.
 It would facilitate ease of doing business while the regulatory environment would garner the confidence of all stakeholders involved.
 The launch of the Food Regulatory Portal (FRP) is being seen as a milestone and was launched on the eve of the ‘World Food India,” India’s first mega food show, being held this week in New Delhi.
-FRP is expected to be an effective tool and will provide transparent implementation of the food laws in the country.
+FRP is expected to be an effective tool and will provide a transparent implementation of the food laws in the country.

 One Nation One Food Law is the vision behind this portal

 The Food Safety and Standards Act (FSSA) was enacted in 2006, to ensure consistency and predictability of business environment in the entire nation.
 While the FSSA has been a single point of reference for food laws yet its implementation across all States & UTs has not always been uniform.
 Even at the national level, a few specific issues are under the purview of different ministries or agencies such as legal metrology, customs, plant and animal quarantine, Bureau of Indian Standards (BIS) and AGMARK.
 It is hoped that the launch of the Food Regulatory Portal will create the environment for uniform implementation of the law across the nation.
 It is also hoped that all the agencies will work in the spirit of coordination which will create an enabling environment for businesses.

 The focus will be on Six Key Issues

 The Food Regulatory Portal is full service, a business-friendly portal for food businesses and will focus on six key areas like

 - codified food safety practices